 - Encourage them to hold the book and turn the pages themselves. - Discuss the front cover.
 What might the book be about?
 Who could the main characters be?
-Have they read a book like this before?
-By this author? - Ask them to read the title of the book to you. - Encourage the child to follow the text by using their own finger to point underneath the text if necessary. - Please do make comments in the reading diary and sign your name. - Discuss the content/pictures/themes/characters/settings in the books and ask lots of questions to check comprehension. - Encourage the child to use the following strategies if they cannot read a word:
+Have they read a book like this before or by the same Author? - Ask them to read the title of the book to you. - Encourage your child to follow the text by using their own finger to point underneath the text if necessary. - Please do make comments in the reading diary and sign your name. - Discuss the content/pictures/themes/characters/settings in the books and ask lots of questions to check comprehension. - Encourage the child to use the following strategies if they cannot read a word: